EcoFireGit/hugo-product-launch-att0/content/_index.md

 * **Resourcefulness**
     We emphasize finding effective ways to solve problems or achieve goals with the limited means available.
+* **Accountability**
+    We are accountable to each other, our customers, and our future selves & future generations for our decisions and actions.

 ---

 # Stay in touch

-Have we caught your attention?
 We appreciate your feedback at this early stage of our product.
-Do not hesitate to contact us.
-In fact, if your interested, we'd love to give you a tour of the prototype we built.

 {{< contact_form id="contact-form" placeholder_name="Name" placeholder_email="Email Address" placeholder_message="Message" button_label="Send ✉️">}}